nikimanoledaki/CV/README.md

 **Systems:** Apache Kafka, Git, Unix</br>
 **Machine Learning:** TensorFlow, Keras, Jupyter Notebook</br>
 **Deployment:** Travis CI, Heroku, AWS, Docker, Google Cloud Platform

-#### Innovation
-During the early days of Boxwise, I had to pitch our prototype at competitions and convince the judges that this was something worth investing in.
-I was a finalist for the **Change-Maker Award** from the King’s College Entrepreneurship Institute.
-My team also received the **European Youth Award** in the category Managing Life.
-These investments helped me start something I believe in.

-#### Self-Learning
-I am an avid and fast learner.
-I follow new books from publications such as O'Reilly and Manning closely and wrote a Medium article about [getting started with Machine Learning](https://medium.com/analytics-vidhya/machine-learning-for-beginners-84c23e090b18).
-In order to do this, I had to set up an AWS EC2 machine learning instance, through which I learned about Keras models and Jupyter notebooks.

-#### Communication && Teamwork

-During Makers, I came up with an idea for a **chatbot that teaches people about personal finance and uses machine learning** in the backend.
-It was based on the idea of empowering people through financial literacy.
-My peers and I formed a team and successfully made it happen.
-I am always there for my peers to listen and motivate them because I strongly stand by the conviction that, in a team, no one should be left behind.

-I also enjoy speaking in public.
-For example, I pitched my idea for an automated inventory management tool for NGOs in front of hundreds of people and industry leaders at the **Techfugee Summit** at Station F in Paris in 2017, which is how I formed my team of open-source developers.
-People who felt moved by my speech came up to me after my pitch.

-#### Problem Solving

-During the second group project at Makers, I realised that the group's commit history was uneven.
-I proposed that we use a **git co-authoring tool** so that both people in a pair can receive credit.

-I studied International Relations because I wanted to find solutions to global challenges.
-I realised that technology is a great vector for large-scale problem-solving.
-Similarly, programming is about solving microscale puzzles continuously.

 ## Experience